photography-mismasphotography-mismasphotography-mismasphotography-mismas

 All the cities are similar when you sleep in the car.
 Disturbing and loud.

-Tastefull khinkali and a glass of wine… Life is perfect.
+Tasteful khinkali and a glass of wine… Life is perfect.

-*Khinkali: Basically Georgian Meat & Pork soup Dumplings
+*Khinkali: Basically, Georgian Meat & Pork Soup Dumplings

 photo:Troy Ziel